getsentry/sentry-docs/src/collections/_documentation/performance/discover/index.md

 If you need to edit any of these queries, go into the query, make the desired changes and a button will appear in the top right asking you to save/update the query.
 Keep in mind, edits to the query conditions **will not** be automatically saved.

 To rename a saved query, click on the pencil icon by the header and enter the desired display name.
-Click "enter" or outside of the area to confirm.
+Click "enter" or outside of the area to save the updated name.

 **Share Queries**